 This section enlists the general facts and figures about Twitter.

-- Twitter may be in the 15th position in terms of monthly active users, but it is the 7th most popular social media in the world according to a Hootsuite survey.
+- Twitter may be in the 15th position in terms of monthly active users, but it is the 7th most popular social media in the world.

 - 30% of consumers want to see brands using Twitter more.
 Make sure to build your brand’s presence on Twitter for better connection and engagement rate.